 The DNA Casework section of the Missouri State Highway Patrol Crime Laboratory work cases involving homicide, sexual assault, burglary, assault, and missing persons.
-The section is assingned the tasks of locating and identifiying biological fluids from crime scene evidence.
-Once the biological fluids have been identified the analysts will then gentically type the evidence sample.
+The section is assingned the tasks of locating and identifying biological fluids from crime scene evidence.
+Once the biological fluids have been identified the analysts will then genetically type the evidence sample.

 Typical piece of evidence containing blood

 Crime scene evidence is submitted to the laboratory from law enforcement agencies throughout the state.
-The analysts in the DNA casework section have the capabilites of identifing semen and human blood.
+The analysts in the DNA casework section have the capabilities of identifying semen and human blood.
 While DNA can be obtained from saliva, vaginal secretions and skin cells the analysts cannot identify these items prior to DNA analysis.

 310 Genetic Analyzer

 DNA profiles are developed from crime scene samples and known reference sample from individuals associated with a crime.
 Known reference samples are required for comparison because the DNA profile that is developed gives limited information about the individual who deposited the DNA.
 Known reference samples can be provided by law enforcement in the form of a buccal standard, a swab taken from inside the mouth, or a blood standard, in a purple cap blood tube.

 In recent years the laboratory has purchased two different types of robotic systems.
 The robotics will assist analysts in extracting the DNA from the evidence items for future genetic typing.

 Maxwell 16 Robot